 One of the greatest attributes of this recipe, besides 75% less sugar, is that it’s lightning fast to make.
 If you don’t have the little cups to serve it in, you can always cut the finished cake into thirds and stack with the luscious maple mascarpone cream sandwiched between.
 Or even better, you could cut it up into strips and make a trifle with it.
 One big dish of delish.
 Or….
 Ok I’ll stop.
 Seriously though, the possibilities are endless for presentation on this quick to make tiramisu.

 If you’re Thanksgiving dessert table is already full, make sure you Pin this one for the upcoming Christmas holiday.
 Pumpkin is good anytime, in my opinion.

 One tip: the coffee syrup is going to seem like a lot, but trust me….use it.
 Soak the cake well so it’s super moist and delish.

-Disclaimer: I am in a paid working partnership with Truvia® Brand and will be posting 1 recipe a month using Truvia® products over the course of 12 months.
+Disclaimer: At the time of this post, I was in a paid working partnership with Truvia® Brand and will be posting 1 recipe a month using Truvia® products over the course of 12 months.
 All opinions are my own and are priceless.